greeshmasurya/Link2Blog/Readme.md

-# YouTube to Blog Converter
+# YouTube Video to Blog Converter

 A desktop application that fetches YouTube video transcripts and converts them into structured blog posts using AI.